Jack Doyle (American football): 2014

 During training camp, Doyle competed for a roster spot as a backup tight end against Weslye Saunders and Erik Swoope.
 Head coach Chuck Pagano named Doyle the third tight end on the Colts' depth chart to begin the regular season, behind Dwayne Allen and Coby Fleener.

-On September 15, 2014, Doyle scored his first touchdown during a 30–27 loss to the Philadelphia Eagles in Week 2.
-Doyle caught a two-yard touchdown pass by quarterback Andrew Luck in the second quarter which also marked Luck's 50th career touchdown pass.
-In Week 17, he caught a season-high four receptions for 21-yards and a touchdown during the Colts' 27–10 victory at the Tennessee Titans.
-Doyle finished the 2014 season with 18 receptions for 118 receiving yards, and two touchdowns in 16 games and one start.
+During a Week 2 30–27 loss to the Philadelphia Eagles, Doyle scored his first NFL touchdown on a two-yard touchdown pass by quarterback Andrew Luck in the second quarter, which also marked Luck's 50th career touchdown pass.
+In the regular-season finale against the Tennessee Titans, Doyle caught a season-high four receptions for 21 yards and a touchdown during the 27–10 road victory.

+Doyle finished his second professional season with 18 receptions for 118 yards and two touchdowns in 16 games and one start.
 Doyle played 399 offensive snaps (34.5%) and was mainly used as a blocker in Pep Hamilton's offense.
-The Indianapolis Colts finished first in the AFC South with an 11–5 record and reached the AFC Championship Game before being defeated 45–7 by the New England Patriots.
+The Colts finished the 2014 atop the AFC South with an 11–5 record and reached the AFC Championship Game, where they were defeated on the road 45–7 by the Patriots.

 2015

 Head coach Chuck Pagano named Doyle the third tight end on the depth chart to begin the regular season, behind Dwayne Allen and Coby Fleener.

-On September 27, 2015, Doyle recorded a season-high three receptions for 32-yards during a 35–33 victory at the Tennessee Titans in Week 3.
-On November 8, 2015, Doyle had two catches for 18-yards and a touchdown during a 27–24 victory against the Denver Broncos in Week 9.
+During Week 3 against the Titans, Doyle recorded a season-high three receptions for 32 yards in the narrow 35–33 victory.
+During a Week 9 27–24 victory over the Broncos, he had two receptions for 18 yards and a touchdown in the 27–24 victory.
 He recorded a three-yard touchdown reception that also marked quarterback Andrew Luck's 100th career touchdown pass.
-On November 23, 2015, the Indianapolis Colts fired offensive coordinator Pep Hamilton and promoted associate head coach Rob Chudzinski to offensive coordinator for the rest of the season.
-He finished his third season in 2015 with 12 receptions for 72 receiving yards and a touchdown in 16 games and two starts.
+On November 23, 2015, the Colts fired offensive coordinator Pep Hamilton and promoted associate head coach Rob Chudzinski to offensive coordinator for the rest of the season.

+Doyle finished the 2015 season with 12 receptions for 72 yards and a touchdown in 16 games and two starts.